 Safeguarding covers more than the contribution made to child protection in relation to individual children.
-It also encompasses issues such as pupil health and safety, bullying, arrangements for meeting the medical needs of children providing first aid, school security, drugs and substance misuse, gang related activity and promoting positive behaviour.
+It also encompasses issues such as student health and safety, bullying, arrangements for meeting the medical needs of children, providing first aid, school security, drugs and substance misuse, gang related activity and promoting positive behaviour.

-Below of some of the issues that all staff at Bridport St Mary's C of E Primary School take seriously and will act in line with the safeguarding policy to ensure children are safe.
+Below are some of the issues that all Trust and its schools' staff take seriously and will act in line with the safeguarding policy to ensure children are safe.